shunte88/LyMonS/README.md

 ### Features
 - Track details are displayed only when playing
 - Display features independant scrolling of track details when required.
-- Remaining time can now be displayed rather than total time
+- When playing, remaining time can be displayed rather than total time
 - Audio attributes, volume, sample depth, and sample rate are shown
+- Player attributes, shuffle, repeat, and fidelity glyphs shown
 - A retro clock is displayed when the audio paused/stopped.
 - You can display current weather and time.
 - Automatically sets the brightness of the display at dawn and dusk.